- ABOUT US

-The growing medium is wood chips and manure.
+The growing medium is wood chips and manure as in all of our deep mulch gardens.

-The growing medium grows vegetables year round.
+The growing system grows vegetables year round.
 We are still experimenting with enclosures and thermal mass to air space ratios to see if we can grow warm season crops year round.

 3 intermediate bulk containers are cut down to provide a water tank and bell siphon plant growing tank/ water purification system.